Mastoiditis is an infection of the mastoid bone of the skull. The mastoid is located just behind the ear.

 A culture of drainage from the ear may show bacteria.

-Mastoiditis may be difficult to treat because medications may not reach deep enough into the mastoid bone.
-It may require repeated or long-term treatment.
-The infection is treated with antibiotics by injection, then antibiotics by mouth.
+Mastoiditis may be hard to treat because the medicine may not reach deeply into the bone.
+The condition sometimes requires repeated or long-term treatment.
+The infection is treated with antibiotic injections, followed by antibiotics taken by mouth.

-Surgery to remove part of the bone and drain the mastoid (mastoidectomy) may be needed if antibiotic therapy is not successful.
+Surgery to remove part of the bone and drain the mastoid (mastoidectomy) may be needed if antibiotic treatment does not work.
 Surgery to drain the middle ear through the eardrum (myringotomy) may be needed to treat the middle ear infection.

-Mastoiditis is curable with treatment.
+Mastoiditis can be cured.
 However, it may be hard to treat and may come back.

 When to Contact a Medical Professional